Osiris-Team/Desku/README.md

 - Serializable UI.
 - Navigation between UIs/windows.
 - Default components suit similar to https://vaadin.com/docs/latest/components.
-- JavaFX WebView instead of JCEF to reduce startup time and disk size of app?
+- JavaFX WebView instead of JCEF to reduce startup time and disk size of the app?

 ### Contributing
 Contributions are welcome!
-Especially HTML5 component integrations, aka porting a HTML5 component to a Java Desku component.
+Especially HTML5 component integrations, aka porting an HTML5 component to a Java Desku component.

 When building remember to include this specific test, to also update the `Statics` class.